argonautproject/scheduling/source/pages/patient-scheduling.md

 ## Use Case 3 Prefetching Open Slots

 As in Use Case 2 above, this use case is focused on scheduling through a third-party application where the patient is either a new or existing patient.
 The patient may be trying to book an appointment to see a particular Practitioner or for a service to be performed.
-In contrast to determining available appointments in real-time, in this use case: 1) the scheduling data is fetched *prior* to the end user request, 2) the appointment availability is based upon third party application business rules, and 3) a valid appointment resources created and exchanged with the scheduling server (EHR).
+In contrast to determining available appointments in real-time, in this use case: 1) the scheduling data is fetched *prior* to the end user request as FHIR [Slots]({{site.data.fhir.path}}/slot.html), 2) the appointment availability is based upon third party application business rules, and 3) a valid appointment resources created and exchanged with the scheduling server (EHR).
 This is defined as "prefetching" for this guide.

 Preconditions: